muhammad-aqib/auto1_etl_challenge/README.md

 ### Code Guidelines

-Create a python file and provide the location of the source file
+- Create a python file and import `EtlPackageAuto1` class from the package.

-Note: For testing purpose, file is kept in files directory of this repo.
+- Provide source file path in the constructor.
+- Call `load` and `transform` method.

 ```python
 from auto1_etl_challenge import EtlPackageAuto1 #import EtlPackageAuto1 class form package